luanpotter/shattered-wilds/docs/lexicon/Action/Side_Step.md

 ap: 1
 ---

-Move 1 hex in any direction.
-This does not trigger Opportunity Attacks.
+Move 1 hex in any direction, ignoring hard terrain.
+This does not trigger [[Action_Opportunity_Attack | Opportunity Attacks]].